Fix Common Netlify Build Errors: Exit Code 1, Module Not Found, and More

 publish = "dist"

-Framework adapter issues
+Framework adapter problems

-• Make sure you’re using the official Netlify adapter
+• Make sure you're using the official Netlify adapter for your framework

-• Keep adapters up to date
+• Keep adapters up to date — they tend to lag behind framework releases

 Reproducing the build locally